Reliability Glossary

 Cumulative damage model

-An accelerated life testing model used to model accelerated tests where the
+An accelerated life testing model used to analyze data with multiple stress types and/or situations where the stress varies with time.

 Eyring model

-An accelerated life testing model based on quantum mechanics, for use when
+An accelerated life testing model based on quantum mechanics that is typically

 General log-linear model